drudru/understanding_redo/README.md

+# (THIS IS A Work In Progress.
+Please ignore and read other descriptions online)

 # Understanding Redo

 A document that concisely describes the Redo build system.
 It is not complete, so look at the resources linked at the bottom instead.